roee-landesman/infra-coding-challenge/README.md

 ## Questions

-Questions:
 1. Can you explain the purpose of `depends_on` and its usage in Terraform configurations?
 Could you remove this line and still have a working terraform configuration?
 2. If you were to write a CI pipeline that deploys this code, how would you design this pipeline?
 What other tools might you use to ensure the integrity and security of this code?
 3. Given that we want to expand to another environment (think Staging or Dev), how would you refactor or modify this code to achieve this?
 4. How would you modify this code to allow for a different S3 bucket name in each environment?

 ## Challenges